 Is Vendée worth a visit?

 Absolutely – I hope this article has helped you to find the best days out for your family holiday itinerary – there are so many fabulous things to do with the kids in Vendée.
 It’s less touristy than places like the south of France, but that’s part of the charm – it’s easier on the wallet, quieter in peak season and still offers loads for families.
-If you’re after a budget-friendly family road trip, it’s also not too far from ports like Caen and Calais, so it’s a great location for travelling with kids.
-We had such a fantastic time in Vendée, we loved our Eurocamp stay at Le Pin Parasol and the region is lovely – it’s definitely worth a visit!
+If you’re after a budget-friendly family road trip, it’s also not far from the ferry ports so it’s a great location for travelling with kids.
+We had such a fantastic time in Vendée, we loved our stay at Le Pin Parasol and the region is lovely – it’s definitely worth a visit!
+Head to my article on the 10 Best Eurocamp Holiday Parks in Vendée to plan your trip. 😊

 Eurocamp Holiday Review: Le Pin Parasol, Vendée, France

-The ultimate family guide for visiting Puy du Fou France with kids
+Ultimate Family Guide for Visiting Puy du Fou France with Kids

 Eurocamp Holiday Review: La Sirène, Argèles, South of France

-The 25 best Eurocamp resorts in France for family holidays
+25 Best Eurocamp Resorts in France for Families

 Eurocamp Holiday Review: Domaine des Naiades, Grimaud, South of France